Oskar Sundqvist: St. Louis Blues

 Throughout the Finals, Sundqvist played with Ivan Barbashev and Alexander Steen on the Blues' fourth line against Patrice Bergeron's line.
 Following a Game 1 loss, Sundqvist delivered an elbow to the head of Bruins defenceman Matt Grzelcyk, causing him to leave the game.
 At the time, Sundqvist received a two-minute minor penalty but was later suspended one game by the NHL's department of player safety.
 Upon returning from his suspension, Sundqvist helped the Blues win their first Stanley Cup in franchise history.

 On 21 July 2019, Sundqvist signed a four-year, $11 million contract extension with the Blues instead of opting for free agency.
 During the shortened 2019–20 season, Sundqvist saw limited playing time due to various injuries.
 On 17 November, Sundqvist was fined $7,392.47 for charging Anaheim Ducks player John Gibson during a 4–1 loss.
 A few days later, after appearing in a total of 26 games and recording eight goals, Sundqvist was placed on the team's injured reserve to recover from a lower body injury.
 He was activated off injured reserve on 13 December, where he recorded a goal and an assist during the Blues' 4–2 win over the Golden Knights.
 In late January, Sundqvist was again placed on the team's injured reserve to recover from a lower body injury suffered during a game against the Vancouver Canucks.
 He was activated off injured reserve on 16 February 2020, after missing eight games.
-Prior to the cancellation of the regular season due to the coronavirus, Sundqvist was fined $5,000 for roughing Chicago Blackhawks defenseman Adam Boqvist during a game on 8 March.
+Prior to the cancellation of the regular season due to the COVID-19 pandemic, Sundqvist was fined $5,000 for roughing Chicago Blackhawks defenceman Adam Boqvist during a game on 8 March.
 He also suffered a shoulder/AC joint injury during the Blues' final regular season game against the Anaheim Ducks, but used the NHL's pause in play as a time to recover.
 When asked about his injury in June, Sundqvist said "I feel great.
 I'm all ready to go and feeling 100 percent.
 It's been a while since I felt 100 percent during the season, so I would be excited to be back."

 On 19 March 2021, Sundqvist left a game against the San Jose Sharks with a lower-body injury.
 The following day, it was announced that Sundqvist had torn his ACL in his left knee, and would miss the remainder of the 2020–21 season.
 During the 2021–22 season, he recorded four goals and 11 assists in 41 games with the Blues.